Smallest Booklist for UPSC Civil Services Prelims

-UPSC Prelims is the biggest and the most dicey hurdle for IAS aspirants.
-I can vouch for this as I flunked the 2015 Prelims despite feeling prepared and the in CSE 2016 I just stayed afloat with merely 2 marks more than the cut-off.
+I have shared smallest booklist for UPSC Prelims.
+Prelims is the biggest and the most dicey hurdle for IAS aspirants.
+I can vouch for this as I flunked the 2015 Prelims despite feeling well prepared.

 The GS paper in UPSC Prelims 2017 has shown how unpredictable this exam can get.
 After basing the previous year’s paper almost entirely on Current Affairs, they have suddenly tested the core concepts this time.
 This has come as a shocker for most of the aspirants, specially the new entrants.

 In my opinion, this year’s Prelims paper is the ideal one as it values rigorous understanding of core concepts rather than mugging up facts from monthly current affairs magazines.
 This also highlights the need to stick to the core books no matter what.

 Before we go into the UPSC Prelims Booklist, let me highlight a few points regarding Prelims preparation:

 - Take a print out of the whole syllabus of Prelims and go through it multiple times for the first few days of preparation.
 Internalize it.
 Understand what exactly is demanded.